 Your certification body must log in at tl9000.org, select your registration, and then certify your registration on the TL 9000 website before it will show to the public.

 Log in at tl9000.org, select TL 9000 RMS in the left menu, select the registration in the center of the screen, select ‘Edit Registration Profile’ in the top center of the screen and finally select the new certification body company in the drop down box opposite Certification Body Company Name.
-Note that if you have more than one TL 9000 registration then each registration must be changed to the new company, if you wish.
+Note that if you have more than one TL 9000 registration then each registration must be changed to the new certification body, if you wish.
 Alternatively, each of your registrations can be associated with a different certification body.

 There are two profiles for each registration; one is private and one is public.
 You can modify the private profile, which only you and your certification body can see.
 You cannot change the public profile, which the public can see.
 To make your changes to the registration profile show to the public, contact your certification body to login and approve your changes.
 After the changes are approved, the private profile is copied to the public profile and becomes visible.